-Following the closing of the private placement, our compensation committee approved a non-employee director compensation program, pursuant to which our non-employee directors will be compensated for their services on our board of directors.
+Following the closing of the June 2014 private placement, our compensation committee approved a non-employee director compensation program, pursuant to which our non-employee directors are compensated for their services on our board of directors.
 The program has been approved by our board of directors.